Dorset Knob Throwing

 Follow us on Facebook

-The Knob Team: Ian Gregory, Wayne Briggs, Sean Lavan, Patrick Nelson, Ian Vine, Phil Hallett, John Swatridge, Peter Higgins, Alex Cummins and Steve Barker.
+The Knob Team: Alex Cummins, Peter Higgins, Wayne Briggs, Sean Lavan, Patrick Nelson, Ian Vine, Phil Hallett, John Swatridge, and Steve Barker.
 Contact any of them if you want to know more.